Rainwater from your roof is the most common and best method of water collection in Northland.

 Heavy Duty Tanks are available on request.
 Heavy Duty lids are designed to withstand pedestrian and up to 200mm of earth cover and we can also cater for tanks where light vehicle loads are needed.

-After installation of the water tank we advise that you make sure it has a load of water added before back-filling.
+After installation of the water tank we advise that you make sure it has a load of water added to minimise any chance of floatation.

 Siting Instructions for Water Tanks